Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Foreground removal strategies for SZ maps

 which implies that the effective CIB SED deviates from a simple MBB form.
 These deviations can be described through a Taylor expansion of the MBB SED in terms of moments of the temperature and spectral index around pivot values \citep{Chluba2017}:

 Since the thermal SZ signal targeted in this work originates primarily from \pl\ galaxy clusters with a mean redshift $\bar{z} \simeq 0.2$, we adopt this value to define the CIB pivot parameters, setting $\bar{T} = 26.1\,\mathrm{K}$ and $\bar{\beta} = 1.75$ for the moment expansion in Equation~\eqref{eq:cib}.
-This expansion accounts not only for spectral parameter variations across redshift but also for spatial variations across the sky, with $\beta = \beta(p)$ and $T = T(z,p)$.
+This choice is motivated by our intent to suppress the CIB component that is most strongly correlated with the tSZ signal, rather than by the redshift at which the total CIB emissivity peaks, as this CIB emission is sourced by galaxies hosted by, or associated with, the same halos that generate the tSZ signal.
+For applications such as stacking the reconstructed $y$-map on clusters, this correlated CIB component is most likely to bias the recovered tSZ signal if not properly suppressed.
+The expansion in Equation~\eqref{eq:cib} accounts not only for spectral parameter variations across redshift but also for spatial variations across the sky, with $\beta = \beta(p)$ and $T = T(z,p)$.